mjbradvica/ChainStrategy/README.md

 }
 ```

-The method also accepts a params of Assemblies to register from if you need to add handlers and profiles from multiple assemblies.
+The method also accepts params of Assemblies to register from if you need to add handlers and profiles from multiple assemblies.

 ```csharp
 builder.Services.AddChainStrategy(Assembly.Load("FirstProject"), Assembly.Load("SecondProject"));